KESTIO

 If not, here's a quick summary:

-In webmarketing, a "sales tunnel" is a "scenario" you've thought through in advance to direct your various contacts (physical or web) to key pages on your website, with a view to turning them into identified prospects.
+In web marketing, a "sales funnel" is a "scenario" that you have planned in advance to guide your various contacts (physical or web) to key pages of your website, in order to turn them into identified prospects.

 It is based on 3 key elements: